run-x/opta/config/registry/local/modules/local-k8s-service.md

 This module supports deploying from an "external" image repository (currently only public ones supported) by setting the `image` field to the repo (e.g. "kennethreitz/httpbin" in the examples).
-If you set the value to "AUTO" however, it will automatically create a secure container repository with ECR on your account.
+If you set the value to "AUTO" however, it will automatically create a container repository with in your locally running docker registry (localhost:13450).
 You can then use the `Opta push` command to push to it!

 ### Healthcheck Probe